Alex-mp4/game-base/dokumentation/planering.md

 Player.js(weapon[0,1, etc])

-Drop rates for weapons/upgrades
+Drop rates for weapons/upgrades (yup)
-Activate them over time
+Activate them over time (yup)
-Create more weapons
+Create more weapons (yup)
-Border on game
+Border on game (yup)
 Graphics
 More enemies
-Enemy timer is a exponential function that increases and then begins to increase, simultaneously a new one begins Pause game
+Enemy timer is a exponential function that increases and then begins to increase, simultaneously a new one begins Pause game (yup)
-When drop get popup and pick between three choices (pause here) Fix bounce from enemy
+When drop get popup and pick between three choices (pause here) (yup) Fix bounce from enemy (yup)
+Countdown on pickup
+Confirmation on choice
+If I can avoid all of the ifs then do so

 S-tier Rain
 A-tier Slash